MaterializeInc/materialize/doc/user/content/sql/types/list.md

 ```

 Lists have types based on their layers (unlike arrays' dimension), and error if
-you attmept to index a non-list element (i.e. indexing past the list’s last
+you attempt to index a non-list element (i.e. indexing past the list’s last
 layer):

 ```sql